 Visa-exempt foreign nationals need an eTA to fly to or transit through a Canadian airport.
 These travellers do not need an eTA when arriving by car, bus, train or boat (including a cruise ship).

 Lawful permanent residents of the U.S. need an eTA to fly to or transit through a Canadian airport.
-They must present a valid Green Card and a valid passport at check-in.
+Therefore, they must present a valid Green Card and a valid passport at check-in.

 American- Canadians can travel with a valid Canadian or U.S. passport but Canadian citizens, including dual citizens, need a valid Canadian passport.
 U.S. citizens are exempt from the eTA requirement and must carry proper identification such as a valid U.S. passport